-- Spearheaded a unique public private partnership to build and maintain the NCEF Pediatric Dental Center at Florida Southwestern State College in East Naples, which opened in December 2008 and has since had over 176,763 pediatric dental visits. - In 2013, NCEF developed Collier County's first oral health surveillance system to increase the availability of preventive services in the area, including a school-based dental sealant program for all second-grade children in low socio-economic schools.
+- NCEF spearheaded a unique public-private partnership to build and maintain the NCEF Pediatric Dental Center at Florida SouthWestern State College in East Naples, which opened in December 2008 and has since had 195,523 pediatric dental visits. - In 2013, NCEF developed Collier County's first oral health surveillance system to increase the availability of preventive services in the area, including a school-based dental sealant program for all second-grade children in low socio-economic schools.
 UF Dental Hygienists conducted screenings for third graders of all public schools in Collier County.
 Nearly 3,000 children are screened each year.
-The prevalence of dental sealants on permanent first molars among 3rd graders has increased by 60%. - The Center's promotora (health educator) has provided oral health education to over 9,000 families.
+The prevalence of dental sealants on permanent first molars among 3rd graders has increased by 65%. - The Center's promotora (health educator) has provided oral health education to over 9,000 families.

-Meet Deisy, Age 9
+Meet Avery, Age 9